aydanh2005/habit-tracker/README.md

 - Track habit completion
 - Analyze habit streaks
 - View habits by periodicity (daily or weekly)
+- Filter and display daily or weekly habits separately
 - Predefined habits for testing and demonstration
-- Data stored using SQLite
+- Data stored persistently using SQLite
 - Unit testing implemented with pytest

 ---